Sequential Estimation using Hierarchically Stratified Domains with Latin Hypercube Sampling: Conclusion

 \section{Conclusion}

 We have proposed a novel sampling-based estimation method for computing statistics of random system outputs.
 The SS-LHS-gPC method is based on optimal weighting of a hierarchical sequence of stratified sampling estimators, where Latin hypercube sampling is employed in each stratum.
 The sequence of estimators is refined through a stratum splitting criterion to reduce the maximum local variance contribution, estimated from generalized polynomial chaos expansions and Sobol sensitivity indices.
 Numerical results indicate that SS-LHS-gPC consistently outperforms classic Monte Carlo estimators and LHS estimators by providing estimates with smaller variance.
 In fact, the novel estimation procedure can even achieve a variance of order $N^{-2}$ in some cases, where $N$ denotes the sample size.
 Further work is required to rigorously assess the variance reduction properties.
+While this work's focus was on computational models that are significantly more expensive to evaluate than the additional post-processing incurred by Algorithm~\ref{algo:repeated_ss}, the presented methodology is also applicable in other cases.
+We note, however, that for applications where the computational model is cheap to evaluate, a performance comparison that goes beyond a method's variance may be required.
+Indeed, a performance measure that additionally accounts for the total work required, such as a method's work-normalized (relative) variance, may be more suitable.
+Finally, an implementation of the method presented here is available at \url{https://github.com/massperp/Sequential-Stratified-LHS}.